Skip to content

 What are the 7 Competencies of Volunteer Administration?

 Volunteer leaders, as well as volunteers, come from diverse communities, cultural backgrounds, and life experiences.
-Agreed upon best-practices and core competencies are key in removing ambiguity from the role of a volunteer administrator.

-1. Plan for Strategic Volunteer Engagement
+1. Plan and Design Strategic Volunteer Engagement

 2. Advocate for Volunteer Involvement